obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ### Urgency

 - `group by urgency` ([[Urgency|urgency]])
-  - Currently, the groups run from the lowest urgency to highest.
+  - The groups run from the highest urgency to the lowest.
   - You can reverse this with `group by urgency reverse`.
-  - In a future release, the default group order will become from the highest urgency to lowest.

 > [!released]
 >